bbc/storyplayer/README.md

 ### URL Parameters for Debugging
 Below are the URL parameters that can be used to toggle features in StoryPlayer.
 These are primarily related to debugging.
 - overridePlayout - Takes 'ios' or 'dom'.
 Sets the playout engine.
-- debugPlayout - Takes 'true' or 'false'.
-Increases debugging in playout engines, and renders scrub bar.
+- debugPlayout - Takes 'trace' 'debug' info' 'warn' 'error' 'fatal'.
+Increases debugging in playout engines, if level is 'debug' or 'trace' will render scrub bar.
 - overrideInactiveBuffering - Takes number in seconds.
 Changes the number of seconds to buffer inactive media.
 - overrideActiveBuffering - Takes number in seconds.
 Changes the number of seconds to buffer media currently playing.
 - debugShaka - Takes 'vv', 'v', 'debug' or 'info'.
 Sets debug level of Shaka when debugPlayout is on.